gregfrazier/boomstick/README.md

 Roadmap
 ---
-1. Completing the templating and dom building dependencies
+- [x] Completing the templating and dom building dependencies - good enough for now, but needs works.
-2. Fully implementing the directives (directives have been written, but I'm currently refactoring them)
+- [x] Fully implementing the standard directives
-3. Creating working examples
+- [x] Creating working examples, first *very* simple example is included, better examples are to come.
-4. Configure for test-based development
+- [] Configure for test-based development
+- [] Documentation

 FAQ
 ---